natix643/cnu-mars-rover/instructions.md

  - Landscape _size_ (rectangular)
  - Landscape matrix, with both ACCESSIBLE and INACCESSIBLE fields
  - Rover final position
- - Sequence of Commands for passage through the Landscape
+ - Sequence of Commands for passage through the Landscape (R-turn right, L-turn left, F-move forward, B-move backward)

 The Simulator output is either TRUE/FALSE, based on the fact, if the Rover reaches its final destination ;-)